papicella/cli-snyk-getting-started/README.md

   2 [High]
 ```

-_Note: sarif, JSON and HTML output is also available with container scanning like open-source scans allow_
+_Note: sarif, JSON and HTML output is also available with code SAST scanning like open-source scans allow_

 ### Converting a code scan to HTML